Bernardo Jaramillo Ossa: Youth

 Bernardo Jaramillo Ossa was born on September 2, 1956 in Manizales, into a poor working family.
 He was the son of Nydia Ossa Escobar and Bernardo Jaramillo Ríos.
 He had a sister, Clemencia.
 He finished his baccalaureate at the Instituto Manizales.
 Where he actively performed important works for the improvement of student conditions.
 He graduated as a lawyer at the University of Caldas in June 1981 but he did graduate with degrees in law and political science.
-His parents commented that from his youth, he understood the problems of poverty that several people lived around him, he founded a popular restaurant when he was in high school, a restaurant that currently has your name.
+His parents commented that from his youth, he understood the problems of poverty that several people lived around him, he founded a popular restaurant when he was in high school, a restaurant that currently has his name.
 Being a high school student and in the midst of a protest, he met the legendary trade union leader Rubén Darío Castaño whom he considered his political mentor and shortly after, joined the ranks of the Colombian Communist Youth (JUCO) where he reached positions of leadership.
 Years later, Castaño would also be killed by paramilitaries in November 1985 at the door of his house.

 In 1977, he married Ana Lucía Zapata Hincapié, a teacher born in Apía Risaralda with whom they had a daughter, Paula Tatiana (1978-2014), and a son, Bernardo Jaramillo Zapata.